Geopolitics

 On May 29, 2024, at polling station in Pretoria, South Africa, attached to an election study tour as an advisor to the country's leading opposition party, the Democratic Alliance (DA), during the most consequential election since Nelson Mandela rose to the Presidency in the first post-Apartheid, all-race, political contest, I witnessed with great satisfaction how Vladimir Putin learned the same lesson Ellen taught me.
 Though, I remain unconvinced he sees it that way.

 Below I reveal how Russian security services infiltrated South African's political party machinery hoping to draw the country completely into Russia's orbit.
-It was a masterful plot, praying upon the corruption it enabled, and generational tribal fissures easily gas-lighted.
+It was a masterful plot, preying upon the corruption it enabled, and generational tribal fissures easily gas-lighted.
 In the end, they failed, but barely, and with no thanks to the Biden Administration.

 Team Trump be forewarned.
 We might not be so lucky the next time.
 Here's how it all unfolded and my takeaways.